 In October 1975, citizens of Montgomery County passed a bond issue authorizing the construction of a new campus of 64,000 square feet on a 149-acre tract of land.
 The State Board of Education Department of Community Colleges accredited Montgomery Technical Institute on December 7, 1978, and on December 19, 1978.
-The Commission on Colleges of the Southern Association of Colleges and Schools affirmed its accreditation.
-The Commission reaffirmed the college's accreditation 1983, 1993, 2004, and 2014.
+The Commission on Colleges of the Southern Association of Colleges and Schools affirmed its accreditation in 1978.